-4.2.1 The Environment Agency's Flood map for Planning, was used to identify risk of flooding at site (refer Appendix B).
-These confirm that the site is in Flood Zone 3.
-The site does not benefit from any formal flood defences.
-The development area is located in Flood Zone 2.
+4.2.1 The Environment Agency's Flood map for Planning, was used to identify risk of flooding at site (refer Appendix A).
+These confirm that the site is in Flood Zone 2 .

 4.3 Flood Risk from Land, Surface Water and Sewers